sh4deee/SecureVault/README.md

 Local storage works cross-platform (Linux, macOS) if USB features are disabled/removed.

-Contact & Support
-For any questions or issues, please open an issue on GitHub or contact support@example.com.

 Thank you for using SecretVault — your secure personal data vault."